osg-htc/tutorial-dagman-intermediate/additional_examples/PostScript/README.md

 # POST Scripts

+You can have DAGMan execute a `SCRIPT` as part of a DAG node.

-A `POST` script is an example of a DAG node `SCRIPT`, in this case one that runs after the corresponding node job has completed successfully.
+A `POST` script runs when its node's job has completed successfully.
-These scripts are lightweight task to be ran as minor post processing tasks.
 The post-script is considered part of the node structure which means a post-script failure will lead to a node failure.

-It is important to note that all DAG `SCRIPT`s run on the Access Point (where you log in an submit jobs) and not on the Execution Point (where the node's `JOB` actually runs).
+You should note that all DAG `SCRIPT`s run on the Access Point (where you log in an submit jobs) and not on the Execution Point (where the node's `JOB` actually runs).
+Thus, the `POST` script should be a lightweight task or minor post processing.

 Some example uses of `POST` scripts are:

 1. Verifying job output exists or is valid
-2. Manipulate files (Rename, Move, Condense)
+2. Manipulate files (rename, move, condense)
-3. Produce files for DAGMan (Sub-DAGS, scripts, submit files)
+3. Produce files for subsequent DAG nodes (Sub-DAGS, scripts, submit files)
-4. Make a node or sub-DAG workflow re-run on success
+4. Re-run a node or sub-DAG workflow on success
-5. Fake a node success upon job failure
+5. Fake node success upon job failure

 ## Exercise

-For this example, we will again use the `sum.dag` that was used in the `PRE` script example.
-This time, instead of using a `PRE` script for `job2` to check if the contents of `data.csv` are valid, we will use the `POST` script for `job1` to filter only the valid contents of `data.csv` into a file called `filtered_data.csv`.
+For this example, you will again use the `sum.dag` that was used in the `PRE` script example.
+This time, instead of using a `PRE` script for `job2` to check if the contents of `data.csv` are valid, you will use the `POST` script for `job1` to filter only the valid contents of `data.csv` into a file called `filtered_data.csv`.

-In the `sum.dag`, we define the `POST` script as
+In the `sum.dag`, you define the `POST` script as

 ```
 SCRIPT POST job2 ./filter.sh